lcastane/lcastanePhDFiles/README.md

-# lcastanePhDFiles
+# PhD Dissertation Supporting Files - Lorena Castaneda Bueno
-This repository contains the final version with the supporting files for the PhD Dissertation "Runtime Modelling for User-Centric Smart Applications in Cyber-Physical-Human Systems" by Lorena Castañeda (August 2017)
+This repository contains the files submitted with the PhD Dissertation "Runtime Modelling for User-Centric Smart Applications in Cyber-Physical-Human Systems" by Lorena Castañeda (August 2017)
+For the latest version contact lcastane@uvic.ca
+Date: December 1, 2017